-1. You understand that as a SDSU Extension Master Gardener the pest management information you provide must be limited to home, lawn, and garden

-- problems.
-Questions about commercial crop production, commercial pest control, and pesticide liability are to be referred to the appropriate SDSU Extension professional. - 2.
-You understand that as a SDSU Extension Master Gardener you will provide both nonchemical and chemical pest management information as approved by SDSU Extension and allow the client to make his or her choice of strategies. - 3.
-You understand that pesticides must be applied with care and only to the plants, animals, or sites listed on the pesticide labels.
-When mixing and applying pesticides, users must follow all label precautions to protect the applicator, other people, and the environment.
+- You understand that as a SDSU Extension Master Gardener the pest management information you provide must be limited to home, lawn and garden problems.
+Questions about commercial crop production, commercial pest control and pesticide liability are to be referred to the appropriate SDSU Extension professional.
+Visit the Problems and Solutions page on the SDSU Extension website for resources and contact information for SDSU Extesnion experts. - You understand that as a SDSU Extension Master Gardener volunteer you will provide both nonchemical and chemical pest management information as approved by SDSU Extension and allow the client to make his or her choice of strategies. - 3.
+You understand that pesticides must be applied with care and only to the plants, animals or sites listed on the pesticide labels.
+When mixing and applying pesticides, users must follow all label precautions to protect the applicator, other people and the environment.
 It is a violation of law to disregard label directions.
-You understand pesticide labels and extension recommendations from other states may not be applicable or legal in South Dakota.
-If available at the time of consultation, you will attempt to communicate the label precautions to the client along with the pest management options. - 4.
-You understand that as a SDSU Extension Master Gardener you are considered a volunteer representative of SDSU Extension.
+You understand pesticide labels and Extension recommendations from other states may not be applicable or legal in South Dakota.
+If available at the time of consultation, you will attempt to communicate the label precautions to the client along with the pest management options.

+4. You understand that as a SDSU Extension Master Gardener you are considered a volunteer representative of SDSU Extension.
 Therefore, when it comes to pest management, you will provide only accurate, documented control options provided by SDSU Extension for home and garden use.
 You understand that if the client or you, are not clear about information, you will request clarification from the appropriate SDSU Extension professional.